Ghee For Babies: When To Introduce, Benefits, And Precautions

 Babies can start consuming ghee from the age of six months.
 In fact, it is one of the common dietary fat added to baby food in some countries.
 Ghee is available in various types like cow ghee, buffalo ghee, and mixed milk ghee (1).
 Cow ghee is considered ideal for use for babies as it is gluten-free in its natural state.

-If your baby has milk allergy or lactose intolerance, then consult a doctor before introducing ghee (2).
+If case of lactose intolerance or milk allergy in infants, consult a doctor before introducing ghee to your baby (2).

 protip_icon Point to consider